Last updated: February 2023

 *4th edition is expected to be published in April 2024.
 Read more here.

 Tip: If you’re a product developer, you might be interested in our general Guide for Product Developers: 6 Steps from Idea to Market

 Many of the initial challenges in the 2nd edition have actually been solved with the additional interpretation documents (INF).
 Therefore, in terms of complexity, there is actually not much difference between the editions.
 Still, there are a couple of things to keep in mind.

 Your choice of version should be based on several factors:

-The best way to map this out, will be to speak to an expert.
-Good luck, and don’t hesitate to reach out to one of our consultants.
+The best way to map this out will be to speak to an expert.
+Good luck, and don’t hesitate to contact us if you have any questions.